stevefoga/landsat-tools/README.md

 # landsat-tools

-Repository for scripts I use to pre-process and evaluate data products.
+Repository for scripts I use to pre-process, characterize, and evaluate data products.

 Many products, such as Landsat Top of Atmosphere (TOA) Reflectance, Surface Reflectance (SR) and SR-derived spectral indices are available at no cost from